 Goal I Interoperable Communication - change the 2010 language response partners to NCR partners.

 Goal 2 Information Sharing and Situational Awareness - they received a request to address the full spectrum of activities.
-The previous language referred to information sharing but the SMEs did not feel that language did justice to all of the activities necessary in terms of gathering and analysis of information before the text was presented to the decision makers across the region.
+The previous language referred to information-sharing but the SMEs did not feel that language did justice to all of the activities necessary in terms of gathering and analysis of information before the text was presented to the decision makers across the region.
 They were also asked to acknowledge a new effort for regional collaboration with the 9-1-1 Directors.
 The 9-1-1 Directors will meet quarterly and at least once a year at COG.

 Goal 3 Critical Infrastructure Protection - the language changed significantly to reflect changes in the national program with emphasis on the difference between publicly held and privately held critical infrastructure.
 The NCR Homeland Strategic Plan is for the local and state governments of the NCR and as local and state governments they own certain aspects of the critical infrastructure.
 There is a big difference in what they can accomplish when they own the assets as compared to when they do not.